 Other nearby Asian countries also have sashimi as a part of their cuisine.

-Sashimi is thin slices of fish, meat, or other types of seafood such as octopus.
-Its name came from ‘sashimi,’ which means pierced meat in Japanese.
+Sashimi consists of thin slices of raw fish or other seafood, such as octopus.
+The term ‘sashimi’ in Japanese translates to ‘pierced body’, not ‘pierced meat’.
 Different types of non-seafood meat are also used in sashimi, such as chicken and horse.

 They are often served with garnish such as wasabi, pickled ginger, daikon radish, and avocado for a more contemporary twist.
 Like nigiri sushi, sashimi is often served with soy sauce.